bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 </div>

-Widget Builder Command Line Interface (**CLI**) is a command line tool that lets you build, edit, and preview custom storefront widgets in real time outside the context of your BigCommerce store.
+Widget Builder Command Line Interface (**CLI**) is a command-line tool that lets you build, edit, and preview custom storefront widgets in real-time outside the context of your BigCommerce store.

 This article contains detailed instructions on how to get started with Widget Builder CLI.